isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-07-10-post-an-unusual-ambition-the-early-librarians.md

 The onset of World War II, however, put a halt to Padma’s career.
 With the Japanese troops advancing down the Malay Peninsula, Padma evacuated to Bombay, India, on 8 January 1942, just weeks before Singapore fell.
 She was soon followed by her mother and two siblings.
 Another brother was already safe in Delhi, studying at St Stephen’s College, but one stayed behind to serve in the Medical Auxiliary Service in Singapore.
 Her father remained behind to manage the Book Depot, by then known as the SPCK Churchshop.
 He lost all contact with the family until they were reunited towards the end of the Japanese Occupation in 1945.[^29]

 Unfortunately, Kate did not survive the war.
-The ship she boarded, the S.S.
-Rooseboom, which was heading for Padang in late February 1942, was sunk by a Japanese submarine near Batavia.[^30]
+The ship she boarded, the *S.S.
+Rooseboom*, which was heading for Padang in late February 1942, was sunk by a Japanese submarine near Batavia.[^30]

 After the war, Padma’s catalogue remained one of the few available for purchase.
 Costing $3.50, it was used to rebuild the Malayan Collections as it listed key prewar titles, including fictional works with a local setting.[^31] On her return to Malaya, Padma moved  to  Kajang, Selangor.[^32] Little else is known of Padma thereafter or whether she fulfilled her “unusual ambition” of becoming a qualified librarian.